kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here/how-to-access-to-javascript-console.md

-# How to access to JavaScript console?
+# Accessing the JavaScript Console